 You know how folks are always talking about being a millionaire?
 Well, there’s a guaranteed way to become a millionaire It’s called walking.
 You have those two feet, and if you did 15,000 steps a day, you’d end up doing 5,475,000 steps a year (yes, that is indeed five million, four hundred and seventy five […]

 I own a sieve.
 It’s called my brain.
 I distinctly remember listening, then reading a book and then months later I listened to it once again.
 And I couldn’t remember almost 90% of what I’d read and, mind you, listened to, earlier.
 With such a terrible memory, it does cross my mind that I should […]

 Did you eat something today?
 Drank some sort of drink?
 Well, there’s a good chance you’ve been exposed to the multi-billion dollar flavour industry.
 Almost all the products we eat or drink have these flavours and companies spend massive amounts of money researching to make sure the get the right flavour for their product. […]

-One of the things that most people tend to do at this time of the year, is create a list for what they will do in the New Year.
-My wife Renuka and I do something similar in November or December.
-We plan the entire year as well.
-But we do it slightly differently.
-We […]
+One of the things that most people tend to do at the end of the year, is create a list for what they will do in the New Year.
+Hoping that the list will lead to then overcoming the overwhelm bug next year.
+My wife Renuka and I do something similar in November or December. […]